China balloon’s voyage across Alaska, Montana and U.S. enrages members of U.S. Senate panel - NewsBreak

 By Ashley Murray,7 days ago

-A Chinese balloon flies above Billings, Mont. on Feb.
+A Chinese balloon flies above Billings, Montana on Feb.
 1, 2023.
 (Photo by Chase Doak, Special to States Newsroom).

 WASHINGTON — A bipartisan group of U.S. senators grilled Pentagon officials Thursday on why a suspected Chinese surveillance balloon was permitted to fly over Alaska and across the lower 48 states before being shot down off the coast of South Carolina.